finbourne/lusid-sdk-java-preview/sdk/docs/CounterpartiesApi.md

 # **listCreditSupportAnnexes**
 > ResourceListOfGetCreditSupportAnnexResponse listCreditSupportAnnexes(asAt)

-[EXPERIMENTAL] List the set of CSAs
+[EXPERIMENTAL] List the set of Credit Support Annexes

-List the set of CSAs at the specified AsAt date/time
+List the set of Credit Support Annexes at the specified AsAt date/time

 ### Example
 ```java